K07H/AnimalHusbandry/README.md

 It also provides a feature to save and/or load customized settings.

-Note that this mod will only work if you are the host or in singleplayer mode.
+Note that this mod only works if you are the host or in singleplayer mode.

 ----